adrianjhpc/cirrus-website/support/index.md

 ## EPCC Helpdesk

-The EPCC Helpdesk is the first point of contact for all questions relating to the Cirrus facility.
+The Helpdesk is the first point of contact for all questions relating to the Cirrus facility.

 Support is available Monday to Friday from
 08:30 until 18:00, excluding UK public holidays.

-The EPCC Helpdesk can be reached by e-mail [epcc-support@epcc.ed.ac.uk](mailto:epcc-support@epcc.ed.ac.uk).
+The Helpdesk can be reached by e-mail [support@cirrus.ac.uk](mailto:support@cirrus.ac.uk).

 Please try and provide as much background information as possible as this will speed up the processing time considerably.
 Existing Cirrus users will be asked